AO-devgroup/Attorney-Online-Client/README.md

 MAKE SURE THE CODE BUILDS BEFORE PUSHING

-here is a working windows build:
+here is a working windows build(UPDATED 8th sept.
+2016)(runs smooth on wine):

 http://tiny.cc/getao2

+keep in mind it is a work in progress

 # Images